pimotte/nomic/README.md

 - During a Trial session, both prosecution and defense are allowed to refer to old Trials in their pleas for a certain punishment.

-**312** In addition to other types of valid rule-changes outlined in the rules, a rule-change may also consist of moving a part of an existing mutable rule into a new mutable rule.
-In order for this rule-change to be valid, the phrasing of the new rule must be identical to the phrasing of the clause or sentence in the old rule and the new rule must be self-contained, meaning it does not require a reference to the old rule to be understood.
-Similarly the old rule must still be self-contained and sensible with part of it removed.

-**316** *What's in a name?*

-Rules may have a title.
-If a rule has a title, the title must follow any rule number, preceed any of the rule's text and be formatted in *italic*.
-If a rule has a title, the title must uniquely identify the rule.
-The title of a rule is not part of the rule's text, but is encouraged to be related to the content of the rule.

-**319** Both players and non-players are allowed to submit a pull request to master on pimotte/nomic, without this pull request containing any changes to any rule's text or the game state.
-With the single exception that rule's text may be changed if the change is the correction of spelling and/or grammar mistakes in mutable rules.
-Such a pull request will be voted on as if they were a rule-change affecting only mutable rules.
-Such a pull request will be merged by someone with the power to do so, in a timely fashion, if and only if the votes on the pull request are such that a rule-change with the same votes would be adopted.
-If a pull request only adds the initiators name to, or removes the initiators name from the player list, that pull request will not be voted on.
-Instead, it may be merged by any person who has the right to do so.